vinicius3w/vinicius3w.github.io/_posts/2018-03-20-chegou-o-spring-boot-2.md

 ## História

-Antes de trtar do que há de novo, é interessante contextualizar um pouco a história do framework Spring Boot.
+Antes de tratar do que há de novo, é interessante contextualizar um pouco a história do framework Spring Boot.
 Em uma publicação num blog publicada em agosto de 2013, [Phil Webb anunciou o lançamento do primeiro marco de um novo projeto chamado Spring Boot](https://spring.io/blog/2013/08/06/spring-boot-simplifying-spring-for-everyone/).

 > Spring Boot aims to make it easy to create Spring-powered, production-grade applications and services with minimum fuss.
 It takes an opinionated view of the Spring platform so that new and existing users can quickly get to the bits they need.
 You can use it to create stand-alone Java applications that can be started using ‘java -jar’ or more traditional WAR deployments.

 Cerca de 9 meses depois, em abril de 2014, o Spring Boot 1.0 foi lançado.
-Desde então, houveram inúmeros lançamentos menores e evlu'ões até alcançarmos o estágio atual, conforme pode ser conferido neste post do [Dan Vega](http://therealdanvega.com/blog/2018/03/01/what-is-new-spring-boot-2?utm_content=educational&utm_campaign=2018-03-20&utm_source=email-sendgrid&utm_term=554668&utm_medium=760202).
+Desde então, houveram inúmeros lançamentos menores e evluções até alcançarmos o estágio atual, conforme pode ser conferido neste post do [Dan Vega](http://therealdanvega.com/blog/2018/03/01/what-is-new-spring-boot-2?utm_content=educational&utm_campaign=2018-03-20&utm_source=email-sendgrid&utm_term=554668&utm_medium=760202).

 ## O que há de novo no Spring